PonkeDanker/travandromalgbti/content/about/index.md

 title = "About Us"
 +++

-{{ image(path="/travellers-can-be.png" )}}
+{{ image(path="/title-image-about-page.png" )}}

 [Go back](/home)

 # About us

-## Our Vision and Mission

 The National Action Group for LGBTI+ Traveller & Roma Rights is a collective that aims to increase the promotion, protection, inclusion and celebration of LGBTI+ Traveller and Roma individuals and their families - within their communities and within Traveller & Roma and LGBTI+ organisations and services.

+<div class="narrow-side-column" style="margin-bottom: 1rem;"> </div>

 <div class="color-box color-box--red">

-## What is *intersectionality*
+# What is *intersectionality*

 We inform about and promote awareness for the intersectional experience of LGBTI+ Traveller & Roma. *Intersectionality* refers to the fact that multiple affiliation with marginalised groups lead to an experience of overlapping and reinforcing discrimination and prejudice.